What things are currently banned in China?

 Sign up to a VPN before arriving in China.
 Image by Privecstasy on Unsplash.

 While using a VPN in China to access foreign content is not illegal, VPN companies themselves can’t set up in China and VPN websites are blocked.
-The government doesn’t want to encourage uncensored internet access.
+The local authorities don’t want to encourage uncensored internet access.

 So, if you travel to China and want to use all your favorite sites and apps, you’ll need to sign up to the VPN before you arrive.